-Climate change laws, regulations, and impacts could negatively impact the Company's business, capital expenditures, results of operations, financial condition, competitive position, and reputation.
+Climate change transition risks, including change in laws and regulations, and impacts from climate change could negatively impact our business, capital expenditures, results of operations, financial condition, competitive position, and reputation.

-As of March 31, 2022, we had 130 production facilities worldwide.
-Most of our facilities are engaged in manufacturing processes that produce greenhouse gas emissions, including carbon dioxide.
-We also maintain a fleet of over-the-road tractor trailers that emit greenhouse gases.
-Climate change has received increased attention worldwide.
-Many scientists, legislators, and others attribute global warming to increased levels of greenhouse gas emissions, including carbon dioxide, which has led to significant legislative and regulatory efforts to limit such emissions.
-Either the enactment of, or change to existing laws and regulations, could mandate more restrictive standards or require such changes on a more accelerated time frame.
+Many scientists, legislators, and others attribute global warming to increased levels of greenhouse gas emissions (GHG), including carbon dioxide.
+At June 30, 2022, we had 130 production facilities in 17 countries worldwide.
+Most of our facilities are engaged in manufacturing processes that produce GHG, including carbon dioxide.
+We also maintain a fleet of over-the-road tractor trailers that emit GHG.
 Our manufacturing facilities are primarily located in North America, Europe, and Asia.
+There are certain transition risks (meaning risks related to the process of reducing the Company's carbon footprint) that could materially affect our business, financial condition, and results of operations.
+One of these transition risks is the change in laws, policies, and regulations that could impose significant operational and compliance burdens.
 There continues to be a lack of consistent climate legislation in the jurisdictions in which we operate, which creates economic and regulatory uncertainty.
-To the extent our customers are subject to any of these or other similar proposed or newly enacted laws and regulations, additional costs by customers to comply with such laws and regulations could impact their ability to operate at similar levels in certain jurisdictions, which could adversely impact their demand for our products and services.
-Also, if these existing or proposed laws or regulations (including the Securities Exchange Commission's proposed rule regarding climate-related disclosures) impose significant operational restrictions and compliance requirements on us, they could increase costs associated with our operations, financial condition, and competitive position.
+To the extent our customers are subject to any of these or other similarly proposed or newly enacted laws and regulations, additional costs by customers to comply with such laws and regulations could impact their ability to operate at similar levels in certain jurisdictions, which could adversely impact their demand for our products and services.
+Also, if these laws or regulations (including the SEC's proposed rule regarding climate-related disclosures) impose significant operational restrictions and compliance requirements on us, they could increase costs associated with our operations, including costs for raw materials and transportation.
 Non-compliance with climate change legislative and regulatory requirements could also negatively impact our reputation.
+To date, however, we have not experienced a material impact from climate change legislative and regulatory efforts.